Our Team

 Alex Medler

 Alex Medler has been a national expert on charter school policy since the opening days of the movement, analyzing the first laws in 1992.
-He leads the Tri-State Alliance to Improve District-Led Charter Authorizing, which helps school districts in California, Colorado, and Florida strengthen their charter authorizing practices.
-As part of this work he directs the Colorado Association of Charter School Authorizers.
+He leads the Tri-State Alliance to Improve District-Led Charter Authorizing, which helps California, Colorado, and Florida school districts strengthen their charter authorizing practices.
+He directs the Colorado Association of Charter School Authorizers as part of this work.
 He previously led the National Charter School Resource Center and directed policy, research, and technical assistance initiatives for the National Association of Charter School Authorizers (NACSA).
 He also served on NACSA’s Board of Directors from 2007 to 2009.

 Additionally, Alex chaired the board of the state-wide charter authorizer in Colorado; directed research and policy development for the Colorado Children’s Campaign; led national activities for the U.S. Department of Education’s Charter Schools Program; and directed charter school and school choice work for the Education Commission of the States.